vennbury/lessons/python/basics/basics/primitives.md

 ### Data Types

-We have been dealing with numbers and math so far, which isn't all that programming is.
-Python has several data types, which is a given category for a value.
-The common data types we have are:
+We have been dealing with only numbers and math so far, but there is much more to programming.
+As we have learned, Python is an object-oriented language, so it uses classes to define it's data types.
+Here is a list of Python's primitive data types.

 - Integers (whole numbers like 12, 144, and 24 in the above example which can also be negative)
 - Floating-point numbers (which are decimals like 12.5, 0.0, and -0.9231)